India brings back first batch of 219 citizens from Ukraine; 250 more on way | Business

 - India

-India on Saturday brought back the first batch of 219 of its citizens from Romania after facilitating their exit from Ukraine and stepped up efforts to evacuate more people with Prime Minister Narendra Modi taking up the matter with Ukrainian President Volodymyr Zelenskyy for the safe and expeditious return of the stranded Indians.
+India on Saturday brought back the first batch of 219 Indian nationals from Romania after facilitating their exit from Ukraine and stepped up efforts to evacuate more citizens with Prime Minister Narendra Modi taking up the matter with Ukrainian President Volodymyr Zelenskyy for their safe and expeditious return.

-External Affairs Minister S Jaishankar tweeted that the second flight from Bucharest has taken off for Delhi with 250 Indian nationals as part of the evacuation mission, titled ''Operation Ganga''.
+The first flight from the Romanian capital Bucharest landed at Mumbai airport around 7.50 pm and Union Minister Piyush Goyal received the Indian nationals on their arrival.

 In a telephonic conversation with Zelenskyy, Modi conveyed India's deep concern for the safety and security of its nationals in Ukraine and sought facilitation by Ukrainian authorities to ''expeditiously and safely'' evacuate the Indians, the Prime Minister's Office (PMO) said in a statement.